rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Validator

-Together with the exchange, the validator is one of the special nodes that allow the EuroToken system to function.
-As can be seen in
+Along with the exchange, the validator is one of the special nodes that allow the EuroToken system to function.
+As shown in figure \ref{wallet_transactions}, a validation checkpoint is automatically requested after a transaction has been received by a user.
+For our implementation we merge the concept of the checkpoint and the transaction finality statement.
+As such, the checkpoint makes the entire balance of the user "spendable".
-\ref{wallet_transactions}, a validation checkpoint is automatically requested after a transaction has been received by a user.
-The checkpoint makes the entire balance if the user "spendable".

 The main task of the validator is to maintain the last blocks of all users in the network.
-This makes it impossible to double spend a transaction since any conflicting block has already been accepted by the validator.
+This makes it impossible to double-spend in the network since any conflicting block has already been accepted by the validator.
 This makes the first block to arrive to the validator the one and only block at that position in a users chain.

-Since the output of a transaction is only spendable when a full checkpoint comes after it, the wallet automatically performs a checkpoint after every transaction.
+Since the output of a transaction is only spendable when a checkpoint exists after it in the chain, the wallet automatically performs a checkpoint after every transaction.
 This keeps the amount of blocks that have to be validated during every transaction as low as possible.
 This leads to every transaction involving only 4 half-blocks from the perspective of the sender.
 A sender only needs to share the transaction proposal itself, the block before (which is a checkpoint proposal), and the associated checkpoint acceptance.
 The receiver then only needs to verify the correctness of these 3 blocks and send back the acceptance to the sender.
 This preserves the transaction privacy of the both the sender and the receiver, revealing only the relevant transaction.
+We do have the option to vary the checkpoint frequency and we explore the trade-offs of various frequencies later.

 # Evaluation